 Faculty members are not required to modify course requirements if a student is experiencing a temporary physical or mental impairment.
 The ODA will take into consideration the duration of the impairment when determining whether the student is disabled as defined by the ADA.
 However, an instructor may offer adjustments for students with temporary impairments (e.g. broken arm).

-Professors: What do I do when I receive an official Letter of request for Reasonable Accommodation?
+Professors: What do I do when I receive an official Letter of Accommodation?

-- First, read it carefully.
+- First, read the LOA carefully.
 It is a formal notice, signifying that the student has furnished the university with documentation of a disability, which he or she feels will impact the learning situation.

 Student and the Instructor

-A student seeking a reasonable accommodation should present the letter from the ODA confirming his or her disability to the instructor.
-If the student does not provide the letter, direct him or her to the ODA for assessment.
+A student seeking a reasonable accommodation should present the ODA letter of accommodation to the instructor.
+If the student does not provide the letter, refer him or her to the ODA.

 A faculty member is legally required to provide a reasonable accommodation when doing so does not lower or substantially modify the course's fundamental standards.